Categorized As:Regional Direction

 Much of the city’s recent employment growth stems from increases in part-time, foundational-skill jobs with lower wages.
 As previously noted, most employment estimates are in fact counts of both full- and part-time jobs within a location.
 The sectors that have seen the most recent job growth in city have largely been in the Retail & Hospitality, Food Service, and Healthcare & Social Assistance industries.
 These industries have traditionally accounted for a large share of foundational skill, low-wage jobs.

-In the next issue of Leading Indicators, we will further unpack the growth in jobs by industry for both Philadelphia and the U.S. We’ll put our hypothesis to the test to see if a large proportion of the city’s job growth can be tied to low-wage occupations.
+In the next issue of Leading Indicators, we will further unpack the growth in jobs by industry in Philadelphia, and we’ll put our hypothesis to the test to see if a large proportion of the city’s job growth can be tied to low-wage occupations.

 Bureau of Labor Statistics.
 2019.
 "QCEW Questions and Answers."
 Retrieved from: (https://www.bls.gov/cew/questions-and-answers.htm#Q16).